Wil-dTrick/Random_Shit/De-escalation.md

 Or have an understanding that tagging someone into an argument puts them in the 'supervisor' role.
 This gets into role play a bit.
 But if you're not getting through, you can say 'I hear you.
 Let me get so-and-so.
 They usually handle these and they have the best ideas.'
 OR 'Let me get so-and-so.
 Last time this came up they were able to help.'
 Or if it's a really heated situation 'Let me get the supervisor, (whoever)' and then yell for them.
 Getting a new person can also function as a de-escalation hold.
 By the time they get there the person may have backed down a bit.

-Just don't surprise someone with suddenly being the supervisor.
+Just don't surprise someone with suddenly being the 'supervisor.'
 It can help to prompt whoever you're bringing in by introducing them as the supervisor or having some experience or authority.
+If this tactic is used, it's important than the supervisor be perceived as having authority over the person that called them in, not necessarily over the person that needs de-escalated.
+The same tactics should still be used.

 # Afterward